isw-kudos/kudos-docs/docs/boards/connections/auth-hybrid.md

-# Authenticating Kudos Boards with HCL Connections
+# Authenticating Huddo Boards with HCL Connections

 ![Outcome](/assets/connections/auth.png)

 ## Register OAuth
-In order for Kudos Boards to authenticate with your Connections environment, you must define a new OAuth widget.
+In order for Huddo Boards to authenticate with your Connections environment, you must define a new OAuth widget.

 ---